UnitTestBot/UTBotJava/docs/Sandboxing.md

 ## Why do we need sandboxing for test generation?

 During test generation, UnitTestBot executes the source code with the concrete values.
 All the fuzzer runs require concrete execution and some of the symbolic execution processes invoke it as well.
 If the source code contains potentially unsafe operations, executing them with the concrete values may lead to fatal errors.
-It is safer to isolate these operations and break the generation process with an alert.
+It is safer to catch these operations and break the concrete execution process with `AccessControlException` thrown.

 ## What do the sandboxed tests look like?